andrebian/wp125/readme.txt

 = How do I make the ads open in a new window? =
 If you absolutely *must* have your ads open in a new window when clicked, open the wp125.php file and find the `define(...` line near the top and remove the first `//` from the beginning.

+= My ads don't appear in two columns, even though I have the option set!
+How do I fix this? = The parent DIV that the ad code is inside probably isn't wide enough.
+You really need a *minimum* of 300px of horizontal space to have two ad columns, more if you use the default CSS.
+You could try reducing the CSS padding around the ads from 10px to something lower.

+`#wp125adwrap_2c .wp125ad { padding:4px; }`

 == Screenshots ==